 What is Zero Waste Living, Really?

-Many people hear zero waste and imagine a home with a single, tiny jar of trash for the entire year.
-While that is an impressive feat, it’s not the realistic goal for most.
-At its core, zero waste living is about embracing a circular economy.
+Many people hear zero waste and imagine a home with a single, Fitting a year of trash into a tiny jar is impressive.
+However, it is not realistic for most.
+Zero waste living supports a circular economy.
 In a linear economy, we take, make, and dispose.
+In contrast, a circular economy keeps materials in use longer.

-This lifestyle prioritizes preventing waste from being created in the first place.
-It’s a proactive, positive shift in how we consume and live.
-By choosing to reduce our waste, we conserve natural resources, reduce pollution, and combat climate change.
+This lifestyle prevents waste before it starts.
+It creates a proactive shift in how we live and consume.
+By reducing waste, we conserve resources, cut pollution, and fight climate change.

 The Core Principles: The 5 R’s